sapientes/omega-config-architectury/README.md

 ```

-`@Syncing` - *configuration options marked with this annotation will automatically sync to the client when they join a server.*
+`@Syncing` - *configuration options marked with this annotation will automatically sync to the client when they join a server.
+You can use this on a class to sync the entire config file to the client.*

 ---